abhishek-isentia/Competency-Test/CDLeadLead.md

 - You can use Groovy, Bash, Python, Ruby or any other scripting framework if required

-# Challenge - Jenkins Bootstrap Build Job
+# Challenge - Bootstrap Build Job

-You are suppose to create a Jenkins job which will
+You are suppose to create a Jenkins Job,

 - Luanch a Ubuntu Amazon EC2 instance (`t2.micro`) with an Elastic IP
 - SSH on the server and install Jenkins